 If you wish to have a guide to use to assist you in putting together an order of service for your child’s Baptism a template can be downloaded here or may be requested from the parish office.

 There is no charge for Baptism in the Catholic Church.
-However, if you can afford to, it is customary to make an offering.
-A donation of £50.00 is a guideline (Gift-aid envelopes are available for UK tax-payers).
+However, it is customary to make an offering, (Gift-aid envelopes are available for UK tax-payers).
 Cheques should be made out to “Our Lady & St Vincent Church”.